Utah’s Definition of Defamation

 When dealing with defamation of character claims, the rights afforded to private and public persons can differ substantially, so it’s important to understand the differences, and which category you fall under.

 First addressed in the 1964 defamation case of New York Times Co. v.
 Sullivan, the United States Supreme Court found that differentiating between private and public persons was vital for promoting “uninhibited debate of public issues” and the First Amendment.
 The court found in order to succeed in a defamation claim, private and public plaintiffs have two separate burdens of proof.

 Private persons: Private persons are required to prove a defendant acted with ordinary negligence when publishing or making a false statement.
 Ordinary negligence is defined as the care that would be exercised by a reasonably prudent person in similar circumstances.

 Public persons: Public persons have availed themselves to a higher degree of scrutiny.
 Think politicians, celebrities, and other notable figures.
 In the best interest of social policy and free speech, it is important the general public feel safe and protected discussing hot-topic and contentious matters without fear of legal repercussion.
 Public persons are required to prove defendants published or made a statement with actual malice – or knowledge the statement was false or reckless disregard for whether it was false or not.

-You can read up further on the burdens of ordinary negligence and actual malice in our detailed blog post here.
+You can read up further on the burdens of ordinary negligence and actual malice in our detailed blog post explaining defamatory statements.

 Utah defamation law expands upon the two traditional notions of defamation plaintiffs – private and public persons – and accounts for four specific defamation plaintiffs: